jprkindrid/rewrapped-spotify/README.md

 # ReWrapped Spotify

-#  See the demo at [https://rewrapped-spotify.pages.dev/](https://rewrapped-spotify.pages.dev/)
+See the demo at: https://rewrapped-spotify.pages.dev/ (frontend hosting)

-**ReWrapped Spotify** is a web application that helps you explore and visualize your Spotify listening history.
-Upload your Spotify data and discover your top tracks, artists, and listening patterns over time.
+ReWrapped Spotify is a web application that helps you explore and visualize your Spotify listening history.
+Upload your Spotify data (the Streaming History you can request from Spotify’s privacy portal) and discover your top tracks, artists, and listening patterns over time.

 ## 🚀 What is ReWrapped Spotify?